idb-project/idb-public-api/README.md

 ## Setup

-- jruby is necessary to build this project
+- jruby 9.0.0.0 is necessary to build this project
+- OpenJDK 7 is necessary
 - run 'gem install bundler' to install bundler
 - run 'bundle install' to install required gems
 - rename 'Rakefile.example' to 'Rakefile' and adapt to your needs